vanjohnson879/frontline-cloud-doc/content/tutorials/_includes/upload_api.md

 First, you need to create an API Token as our REST API is secured.

-Back in FrontLine, click on the {{< icon key >}} icon on the Sidenav (navigation bar on the left of the screen).
+Back in Gatling Enterprise Cloud, click on **API Tokens** in the left navigation bar.

 {{< img src="api_token_navigation.png" alt="Sidenav navigation" >}}

-Click on the Create button in order to create an API Token in FrontLine.
+Click on the **Create** button in order to create an API Token.
 Make sure to grant either `Artifacts` or `All` permissions.
 Choose the name you want, then click Save.

 {{< img src="api_token_create_1.png" alt="Create an API Token" >}}

-Make sure to save the API Token value somewhere, FrontLine will not be able to provide you with a token's value later.
+Make sure to save the API Token value somewhere, as it's only displayed one time (but can be regenerated later on).

 {{< img src="api_token_create_2.png" alt="Save an API Token value" >}}